skitourenguru/Routes/README.md

 Requiered skills:
 * Experience with backcountry skiing
-* Practical knowledge about backcountry areas in Italy
+* Practical knowledge about backcountry areas in Slovenia
 * Cartographic knowledge
 * Understanding of avalanche terrain
 * Affinity to Slovenia